Best News & Books Apps for Apple Devices (2026)

 What is the best free reading app for iPhone and iPad?

-For borrowing, Libby is unbeatable because it pulls free ebooks and audiobooks straight from your local library.
+For borrowing, Libby is the best value because it pulls free ebooks and audiobooks straight from your local library.
 For owning, both Kindle and Apple Books are free to install and only cost you when you buy a title.
 We usually run Libby alongside one main reader so there is always something new to read at no cost.

 Can I read the same book across iPhone, iPad and Mac?